opnfv/compass4nfv/docs/configguide/installerconfig.rst

 - git clone https://gerrit.opnfv.org/gerrit/compass4nfv

+To get stable/brahmaputra release, you can use the following command:

+- git checkout brahmaputra.1.0

 NOTE: PLEASE DO NOT GIT CLONE COMPASS4NFV IN root DIRECTORY.

-If you don't have a Linux foundation user id, get your own by the url:
+If you don't have a Linux foundation user id, get it first by the url:

 https://wiki.opnfv.org/developer/getting_started

-Set the branch to the corresponding deployment scripts:
+If you want to use a daily release ISO, please checkout the corresponding sha1 to get the deployment scripts:

 E.g.
 Git sha1 in file "opnfv-2016-01-16_15-03-18.properties" is